Thursday, January 22, 2009

 Pricing: Prices of new issues are determined by issuing houses/stockbrokers, while on the secondary market prices are made by stockbrokers only.
 The market/quote prices, along with the All-Share Index, are published daily in The Stock Exchange Daily Official List, The Nigerian Stock Exchange CAPNET (an intranet facility), The Nigerian Stock Exchange website (www.nigerianstockexchange.com), Newspapers and on the stock market page of the Reuters Electronic Contributor System.
 Our on-line code in the Reuters Network is NSXA-B.

-gave way to indirect controls by the regulatory bodies (Securities and Exchange Commission and The Stock Exchange) following the deregulation of the market in 1993.
+Pricing and other direct controls gave way to indirect controls by the regulatory bodies (Securities and Exchange Commission and The Stock Exchange) following the deregulation of the market in 1993.
 Deregulation has improved the competitiveness of the market, in addition to making it more investor-friendly.

 The All-Share Index: The Exchange maintains an All-Share Index formulated in January 1984 (January 3, 1984 = 100).
 Only common stocks (ordinary shares) are included in the computation of the index.
 The index is value-relative and is computed daily.